MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 ### Organization and governance design considerations

-- Subscriptions serve as boundaries for Azure policy assignments.
+- Subscriptions serve as boundaries for Azure Policy assignments.

   - For example, secure workloads like Payment Card Industry (PCI) workloads typically require other policies in order to achieve compliance.
 Instead of using a management group to collate workloads that require PCI compliance, you can achieve the same isolation with a subscription, without having too many management groups with a few subscriptions.